 Duvel is One of my favorite beers

-When I lived in Holland I use to drink Amstel beer just because I liked it better than Heineken.
+When I lived in Holland I used to drink Amstel beer just because I liked it better than Heineken.

-Although Heineken is a huge brand in Holland and all over the world, and if I remember correct it was the first beer I ever drunk, it had never been my favorite.
+Although Heineken is a huge brand in Holland and all over the world, and if I remember correctly it was the first beer I ever drank, it has never been my favorite.

-Amstel and Heineken are owned by the same company, but have a totally different taste.
+Amstel and Heineken are owned by the same company but have totally different tastes.

-Pilsner originate from the city of Pilsen in Czechia and you can still find some great pilsner there.
+Pilsner originates from the city of Pilsen in Czechia and you can still find some great pilsner there.

 Okay back to the subject of what are my favorite beers.